 \subsection{Mapping Rationale}

-The point-line duality results in asymmetric representation of 1-flat indexed points in parallel coordinates associated with negative and positive lines in parallel coordinates.
+The point--line duality results in an asymmetric representation of 1-flat indexed points in parallel coordinates associated with negative and positive correlations in Cartesian coordinates.
 For example, as shown in Fig.~\ref{fig:asymexample}, the indexed point $\bar{l}_1$ of line $l_1: x_2 = -0.5x_1$ is at $({2}/{3},0)$, whereas the indexed point $\bar{l}_2$ of line $l_2: x_2 = 0.5x_1$ is at $(2,0)$, and they are not symmetric about the $\bar{x}_2$ axis.
 Vertical lines $x={2}/{3}$ and $x=2$ indicating all Cartesian lines with slopes $a=-0.5$ and $a=0.5$ are also drawn in Fig.~\ref{fig:asymexample}.
 As the slope of a line approaches +1, the location of its indexed point approaches positive or negative infinity.
 Therefore, interpretation of line information from the location of an indexed point of a line with a positive slope close to +1 is difficult.

 We address the asymmetry issue with a nonlinear mapping.
 We would like all parallel lines except for vertical ones to have intersections in our deformed space.
 Vertical lines are kept non-intersecting by design to be consistent with the behavior of attribute axes in traditional parallel coordinates.